tapzx2/digital-garden/content/Triple Crown Shag Workshop - Sept 10th 2024.md

 - to lead a
 	- slow
 	- quick

-## Notes for While Teaching
-**Warmup**
-- kick and shuffle
-- single and triple
-**Efficiency**
-- balboa
-- scoot
-- pulse in lower half, not whole body
-- lazy shuffle
-**Floaty**
-- position and move follow along, degrees, hands, pass by, turn, sliding doors
-- create a move
-- want timing, take class at triple crown
-**Pure Shag**
-- USA vs Korea mentality
-- Weight change leading
-- banana leading
-- Let's try distance leading
-- Let's try rotational
-- Let's try hand to hand what techniques, or combinations of techniques could you use?
-**Turn Timing**
-- balboa uses gears, shag uses paddles
-- from hitches, quick, slow turn, both sides
-- from run run, qq turn both sides

-**small routined**
-extended basic
-triplett basic
-3 slows 2 quick turn
-opposite wall banger
-shag lollies
-passbys
-nicholas break

-End of class speech
-Thank you for letting me share my perspectives on shag.
-Perhaps ask yourself, how do I build upon tradition?
-What can I contribute?
-Stephen and Chanzie are a great example of building upon tradition, vomit comet and Harvey wall isbanger were not shag moves before they did them.

-Finally, Thank you very much to Soochan and Young for giving me this platform and letting me teach here.
-And Thank you for being here, I appreciate your focus and attention.
 ## Testimonial from El about Triple Crown Workshop
 From Dongyun Shin aka El https://www.instagram.com/elsdy/